lexnederbragt/INF-BIOx121/Assembly/practicals/05_Assembly_using_SPADES.md

 Spades can be used with paired end and mate pair data:

 * The `--careful` flag is used to reduce the number of mismatches and short indels.
 * For each read file, a flag is used to indicate whether it is from a paired end (`--pe`) or mate (`--mp`) pair dataset, followed by a number for the dataset, and a number for read1 or read2.
-For example: `--pe1-1` and `--pe1-2` indicate pared end data set 1, read1 and read2, respectively.
+For example: `--pe1-1` and `--pe1-2` indicate paired end data set 1, read1 and read2, respectively.
 * Similarly, use `--mp-1-1` and `--mp1-2` for the mate pair files.
 * Spades assumes mate pairs are in the orientation as they are in the original files coming from the Illumina instrument: <-- and --> ('outie' orientation, or 'rf' for reverse-forward).
-Our reads are in the --> and <-- ('innie', 'fr' for forward-reverse) orientation, so we add the `--mp1-fr` flag to let SPADES know about this
+Our reads are in the --> and <-- ('innie', 'fr' for forward-reverse) orientation, so we add the `--mp1-fr` flag to let SPADES know about this.

 Other parameters: